? Introduction

 Downloading Chat Messages

-All the messages from PubSub published with persist : true can be downloaded as an .csv file.
+All the messages from PubSub published persist : true can be downloaded as an .csv file.
 This file will be accessible in the VideoSDK dashboard and through the Sessions API.

 ✨ Want to Add More Features to React Native Video Calling App?